CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Conclusion

 \section{Conclusion}

 For the smaller datasets, FFTW3 is faster when number of cores used are less than 32, but CROFT code implemented with option 4 (with overlap of compute and communication while using single FFTW3 plan for calculating 1D FFTs) performed better when number of cores are more than 32.
 For larger dataset, CROFT implementation option 4 is the best implementation with the performance improvement between $42\%$ - $51\%$ as seen in table \ref{size1024}.
-It also scales to more number of cores than FFTW3 due to pencil decomposition and further reducing the execution time.
-It can be used as one of the options for implementing exascale applications which requires 3D parallel FFT.
+It also scales to more cores than FFTW3 due to pencil decomposition and further reducing the execution time.
+The shorter execution time of the CROFT may be attributed to the use of dedicated thread for communication.
+This implementation can be considered as a significant engineering improvement over existing FFT codes.
+It can be used as one of the options for implementing exascale applications such as MD simulations which require 3D parallel FFT.